cubed-guy/Orange/Readme.md

-# poly _(name subject to change)_
+# Orange

-poly is a strongly typed compiled language with polymorphic functions and structs.
+Orange is a strongly typed compiled language with polymorphic functions and structs.

 ## Basic Syntax